The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Thermosphere

 The air in the ionosphere is extremely rarefied.
 We have already indicated that at altitudes of 300-750 km its average density is about 10-8-10-10 g/m3.
-But even with such a low density, each cubic centimeter of air at an altitude of 300 km still contains about one billion (109) molecules or atoms, and at an altitude of 600 km - more than 10 million (107).
+But even with such a low density, each cubic centimeter of air at an altitude of 300 km still contains about one billion (109) molecules or atoms, and at an altitude of 600 km - over 10 million (107).
 This is several orders of magnitude greater than the content of gases in interplanetary space.

 Exosphere